piranhacloud/piranha-guides/README.md

 # Piranha Guides

-This repository is deprecated.
+This repository has been depecrated.
+It will be removed March 1, 2025.

 See the [Piranha website](https://piranha.cloud/release/) for the new location of the guides.

+Note each distribution has its own set of guides.